During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 Don’t need the script for that fancy homepage carousel?
 Tough.
 You’re getting it on every page of your site regardless.

-It seems that the core of the platform-hosted CMS systems is heavy and bloated, and there’s no simple way to turn things on and off.
+Although this seems to have gotten better over the years, the core of the platform-hosted CMS systems is still pretty heavy and bloated, and there’s no simple way to turn things on and off.

 This is clearly less than ideal, and leads to this…